5 Tips for Assisted Living Placement for Couples

 What if one of your parents needs assisted living, and the other doesn’t want to leave their spouse’s side?
-Read our tips on finding AL for couples.
+Read our tips on finding assisted living for couples.

 There are a lot of how-to guides out there to help you through the senior care process, most of them focusing on what it’s like to place one loved one into assisted living.
 But what if you are faced with finding a place for both parents?
 As life spans continue to increase, this situation is becoming more and more familiar to those caring for aging parents.
 According to the U.S. Census Bureau, the percentage of those aged 60 and over who reported being married has increased over the past several decades, while the number reporting widowhood has decreased.
 Many of those couples find it necessary to look for assisted living as they age — and they want to do so without being separated.